 3. For existing patient who is scheduled for non urgent appointment, we encourage you to discuss with Dr Lau to see if we can reschedule your appointment to 6 months later.

-4. Telehealth/ Telephone consult is available and these are BULKBILLed (no cost to you).
+4. Telehealth/ Telephone consult is available.
 This is encouraged if there is no physical examination/ scan required.

 5. For new patient's registration, to encourage touchless reception, please send us (via email or sms)

 You may email them to or sms to 0481 360 083.